 What: A place to see and be seen, this glamorous bar on the roof of the ME London hotel boasts views across the capital and a chic black and white colour scheme, offset by wicker chairs and lush greenery trailing the terrace borders.
 You can splash the cash by ordering from the comprehensive Champagne list, or keep things fresh by sampling a few of the drinks from Radio Rooftop’s considered selection of signature cocktails.
-If you’re feeling peckish, you can chow down on an internationally-inspired menu – think cheese croquettes with smoked cheddar aioli, beef sliders and cinnamon-dusted churros for dessert.
+If you’re feeling peckish, chow down on an internationally-inspired menu – think croquettes, beef sliders and churros for dessert.

 What: If this hotel’s name isn’t enough of a hint, The Rooftop boasts picture-perfect views of bustling Trafalgar Square.
 Visitors are given a choice between either al fresco or canopy-covered seating, with the terrace featuring cosy banquette seating and a marble-streaked bar.
-Head here for classic cocktails and by-the-glass wines, as well as a menu of Asian-style bar bites: things like crispy duck bao buns, fries with sriracha mayonnaise and chargrilled broccoli with soy and sesame.
+Head here for classic cocktails and by-the-glass wines, as well as a menu of Alpine-inspired small plates and mains.

 Best rooftop bars in east London